midhunkalarikkal/FullDomain/Notes/js.md

 ## `DOM` ##
 ==============
-Document Object Model
-The DOM is an API (Application Programming Interface) for HTML and XML documents.
+- The DOM is an API (Application Programming Interface) for HTML and XML documents.
-Represents the document as a hierarchical tree of nodes (objects).
+- It represents the document as a hierarchical tree of nodes (objects).
-Each node corresponds to a part of the document (element, attribute, text, etc.).
+- Each node corresponds to a part of the document (element, attribute, text, or content).
-Developers can add, remove, or change elements and content using JavaScript.
+- JavaScript can access and manipulate the DOM to add, remove, or change elements and content.
-The DOM allows real-time updates to the page without needing a reload.
+- DOM manipulation enables real-time updates to a web page without requiring a reload.

 `Nodes`
 Nodes are the building blocks of the DOM.